Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 4.0 Probabilistic Analysis

 In a Probabilistic analysis, statistical input data can be entered to account for uncertainty in slope geometry, joint orientation, strength values, support forces, seismic force and point of force application.
 The result is a distribution of Factors of Safety, from which a Probability of Failure is calculated.
-To learn more about Probabilistic Analysis, see the Probabilistic Analysis overview topic for RocSlope2.
+To learn more about Probabilistic Analysis, see the Probabilistic Analysis Overview topic.

 4.1 Project Settings